 Time commitment expectations vary from team to team.

-• 3 events could mean about a minimum of 3 to 8 hours per week, balanced between weekly event meetings, individual practice, team meetings etc.
+• 3 events could mean about a minimum of 15-20 hours per week, balanced between weekly event meetings, individual practice, team meetings etc.

 • We do not discourage students from participating in other activities, but we do require students to prioritize Science Olympiad in the event of schedule conflicts with other events.